arturmatlega/instalguru-blog-en/_drafts/how-does-drip-irrigatioon-system-work-where-can-it-be-used.md

   aa tremendous help.
 intro: How to make your garden look stunning?
 It's a problem of many gardeners.
 The secret of beautiful plants lies in taking a proper care of them.
-One should start from the basics, such as everyday watering.
+One should start from the basics, like everyday watering.
 It can be done the standard way, namely, using a watering can, however nowadays it's difficult to find enough time for such mundane tasks.
 Why not use modern technology?
 Watering systems such as drip irrigation are the best way to go.
 What exactly is this method and where can you use drip system?